GRAAL-Lab/tpik/README.md

-# TPIKlib: Task Priority Inverse Kinematic Library
+# TPIK: Task Priority Inverse Kinematic Library

 ## Description
 This library implements the task priority inverse kinematic thanks to the definition of the abstract class tpik::Task.
 The class deriving form the tpik::Task base Class must implement the pure virtual methods in order to compute the task Jacobian, Activation Function and Reference.